oracle-livelabs/oci-core/oci-fullstackdrs/switchover-plan/switchover-plan.md

     ![added dbrestore newstep](./images/phoenix-dbrestore-newstep.png)

     - Add *Restore Database Wallet on Node-1* in Step name
-    - In the region, select "US East (Ashburn)"
     - Select the "Run local script" option
+    - In the Instance region, select "US East (Ashburn)"
-    - Select "mushop-xxxxx-1" instance in "Target instance in compartment"
+    - Select the correct compartment and select "mushop-xxxxx-1" instance
     - In script parameters, add the below script

     ````